kabisa/theguild.nl/draft/real-world-phoenix-lets-deploy-using-kubernetes.md

 ### Connect a gitlab project to the cluster

-This is something you can do through the gitlab interface, but I like automating it here as well.
-We need to provide the gitlab_project in terraform like this.
+This is something you can do through the Gitlab interface, but I like automating it here as well.
+We need to provide the Gitlab_project in terraform like this.
-If you don't have a project yet, you should create it on gitlab.com and add the ID here.
+If you don't have a project yet, you should create it on `gitlab.com` and add the ID here.

 ```